ifyyoyo/Healthcare-Data-Science-Project-Stroke-Risk-Prediction/README.md

 * Smoking history increases stroke risk.
 * Individuals in private and self-employed categories likely represent the adult working population, which explains the higher number of stroke occurrences in these groups.
 * People in urban areas are more likely to have stroke as compared to the rural areas.

+### 4. FEATURE CORRELATION
+A correlation heatmap was used to visualize the relationships between different features in the dataset.From the analysis, age shows a relatively strong positive correlation with ever_married (0.68) and moderate correlations with hypertension, heart disease, and BMI, indicating that these health factors tend to increase with age.

+### 5. Predictive Modeling
+#### 5.1 FEATURE SCALING
+Standardized the numerical values of features with standardscaler so that they are on a similar scale.

+#### 5.2 TRAIN-TEST-SPLIT
+Dataset was divide into training data (to build the model) and testing data (to evaluate the model).

+#### 5.3 TRAINING & TESTING OF MODELS
+LogisticRegression()
+KNeighborsClassifier()
+DecisionTreeClassifier()
+RandomForestClassifier()
+SVC()
+GradientBoostingClassifier()
+XGBClassifier()
+The above models were trained and tested but a cross validation was first of all built to rule out overfitting and underfitting the of models.
+Due to the imbalanced state of the dataset, we trained the models with, firstly with the preprocessed imbalanced set and with a balanced dataset were we used SMOTE to baalnce only the training Datasets